Check us out on…

 -

-All signers must present current, valid government-issued photo identification that meets Washington State requirements.
+All signers must present current, valid government-issued photo identification that meets Washington State, or Oregon State requirements.
 If witnesses are required, witnesses must also present valid photo ID.
 If acceptable identification cannot be provided, the notary must refuse service.

 -